 South African opinion has already gone beyond the point of no return in criticism of China.
 Indeed, since the beginning of this relationship, which was strengthened in the early 2000s when Thabo Mbeki was President, Black trade unions have blamed this partner for the massive job losses in the country’s industries, in particular in textiles.
 In addition, China is perceived as a support for Jacob Zuma, which hardly makes it popular given the fact that the current President is very much contested.

 They have a large share of responsibility, as African leaders expect everything from external aid.
-We should ask the Chinese to invest in such or such a sector which we feel is essential, instead of letting them establish their own priorities.
+We should ask the Chinese to invest in such or such a sector which we feel is essential, instead of letting them establish their own priorities in Africa.

 Africa also bears a heavy responsibility in the way in which the revenues from trade with China are used.
 Very few countries have used these additional resources to diversify their economies.
 The bulk of the benefits ends up in the pockets of a small elite.
 In addition, China’s strategy, which consists of maintaining friendships with the leaders of the parties in power, simply encourages this trend.
 It is ultimately an aggravating factor in corruption.